 Type 2 DM has typically been a disease seen primarily in adults; however, that trend seems to be changing.
 More and more children, as well as adolescents, are being diagnosed with T2DM at an alarming rate in primary care.2 Treatment has been aimed at weight-loss, diet, and exercise since a record number of children receiving this diagnosis are overweight or obese.
 Evidence-based research has demonstrated a correlation between obesity and T2DM.2 Evidence-based research has also demonstrated a correlation between weight-loss and the resolution of T2DM.
 Losing as little as 10% (10-15 pounds) of one’s body weight has been shown to reverse diabetes, putting it into remission in some studies.4

 Howard V. Diet and Exercise vs. Medication Treatment of Type 2 Diabetes Mellitus in Obese Children and Adolescents.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(3).